-f) Special Economic Zone re-investment reserve
+e) Special economic zone re-investment reserve

-The Special Economic Zone re-investment reserve had been created out of the profit in accordance with the provisions of Section 10AA(1)(ii) of the Income tax Act, 1961.
+The Special economic zone re-investment reserve is created out of the profit in accordance with the provisions of Section 10AA(1)(ii) of the Income tax Act, 1961.
 The reserve had been entirely utilised by the Group for acquiring new plant and machinery for the purpose of its business in accordance with Section 10AA(2) of the Income tax Act, 1961.

-g) Cash flow hedge reserve
+f) Cash flow hedge reserve

-When a derivative is designated as cashflow hedging instrument, the effective portion of changes in the fair value of derivative is recognised in Other comprehensive income (OCI) and accumulated in cashflow hedging reserve.
-Cumulative gains or losses previously recognised in cashflow hedge reserve are recognised in the statement of profit and loss in the period in which such transaction occurs / hedging instruments are cancelled.
+When a derivative is designated as cashflow hedging instrument, the effective portion of changes in the fair value of derivative is recognised in Other comprehensive income (OCI) and accumulated in cashflow hedge reserve.
+Cumulative gains or losses previously recognised in cashflow hedge reserve are recognised in the statement of profit and loss in the period in which such transaction occurs / hedging instruments are settled/ cancelled.

-h) Foreign currency translation reserve
+g) Foreign currency translation reserve